 The second part of the tour, around the north of the island, took us along the north coast - Vason bay, Cobo bay and a few smaller ones.
 These are where the natural beaches are found.
 They are long, wide beaches with fine sand - a beautiful place for an afternoon at the beach.
 We didn't get to stop for a paddle.

-Dinner was outside Island Pizza, quite late, by the time we finished they were already closed and just about packed away.
+After watching Alcaraz vs Norrie, we needed so dinner, but it was quite late.
+We wandered around, not wanting a huge meal, so tried Island Pizza, by the time we finished they were already closed and just about packed away.

 No comments: